 Razor clamming is different.
 The season opens in October every year and stays open until sometime in May, depending on the strength of the populations, marine toxins and the tidal charts.
 Parent Jim Mattison has a vacation home near Pacific Beach and says razor clam digs are a blast, full of camaraderie.
 “It’s quite the spectacle, with everyone on the beach talking to each other.”

-A key razor clamming event in the season is coming up, the Long Beach Razor Clam Festival from April 9-10.
+A key razor clamming event in the season occurs annually in April, the Long Beach Razor Clam Festival.

 Tides and times for razor clamming: During the fall and winter, the low tides are in the evening, so people start as the light fades form the sky and finish in the dark with lanterns lighting the digging.
 In the spring, the low tides are in the morning, making for easier daylight digging (although the dig may start before the sun rises, depending on the low-tide time).
 Check the WDFW site for razor clam dig days for this April and May.